ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/config_training/Reflectometry-Config-Training-‐-Exercise-7.md

 ### 2. Add a user function correction
 Create a function in your config file for this training, normally it would probably be cleaner to put these functions in a separate file and import them.
-This function should take in a float, and return that float mulitplied by `0.1` For our example, let's use the supermirror angle as the source for our float, which is already defined as a parameter.
+This function should take in a float, and return that float mulitiplied by `0.1` For our example, let's use the supermirror angle as the source for our float, which is already defined as a parameter.
 However, to use this that parameter will need to be assigned to a variable, so make sure you do that.
 It's also a good idea to specify an autosave on any parameter you use like this, that way even if the motor is moved it is easy to see what the setpoint was.
-If you don't, then there will be a warning displyed.
+If you don't, then there will be a warning displayed.
-To use this function create a variable that calls `UserFunctionCorrection`, supplying it with the namce of the function you have just created, and the `BeamlineParameter` to use, in this case use the variable you have just created.
+To use this function create a variable that calls `UserFunctionCorrection`, supplying it with the name of the function you have just created, and the `BeamlineParameter` to use, in this case use the variable you have just created.
 Apply this correction to the detector height.

 ## To Test
 1. Before doing anything else, have a look at your collimation panel, to see the behaviour without the corrections.
 If it is in the same state as it was before then `theta` is currently `0.0`, the detector angle is `0.0` for collimation purposes, but is at `45.0` on the actual motor, and the detector height is `0.0` with a motor position of `30.0`.
 Your supermirror angle should be at `22.5`.